Vansh-Choudhary/kafka/README.md

 # kafka
-Creates Uncensored deepfake using a single image
+Creates Uncensored deepfake using only a single image <br>
+Right now this model is trained on 128x128 weights but soon a new version will be released which would support upto 512x512
 # Credits
 This project would not have been possible without <b>insightface</b> and <b>opennsfw2</b>.<br>
 Also special thanks to somdev sangwan's <b>roop</b> for the face enhacning algorithm.